-- (j) A person who intentionally flees or attempts to flee in a vehicle from a law-enforcement officer, probation officer, or parole officer acting in his or her official capacity after the officer has given a clear visual or audible signal directing the person to stop, and who is under the influence of alcohol, controlled substances or drugs, is guilty of a felony and, upon conviction thereof, shall be imprisoned in a state correctional facility not less than three nor more than 10 years. - (k) For purposes of this section, the term "vehicle" includes any motor vehicle, motorcycle, motorboat, all-terrain vehicle, or snowmobile as those terms are defined in §17A-1-1 of this code, whether or not it is being operated on a public highway at the time and whether or not it is licensed by the state. - (I) For purposes of this section, the terms "flee", "fleeing", and "flight" do not include a person(s reasonable attempt to travel to a safe place, allowing the pursuing law-enforcement officer to maintain appropriate surveillance, for the purpose of complying with the officer(s direction to stop. - (m) The revisions to subsections (e), (f), (g), and (h) of this section enacted during the 2010 regular legislative session shall be known as the Jerry Alan Jones Act. - (n) (1) No person, with the intent to purposefully deprive another person of emergency services, may interfere with or prevent another person from making an emergency communication, which a reasonable person would consider necessary under the circumstances, to law enforcement, fire, or emergency medical service personnel.
+61 (j) A person who intentionally flees or attempts to flee in a vehicle from a law-enforcement 62 officer, probation officer, or parole officer acting in his or her official capacity after the officer has 63 given a clear visual or audible signal directing the person to stop, and who is under the influence 64 of alcohol, controlled substances or drugs, is guilty of a felony and, upon conviction thereof, shall 65 be imprisoned in a state correctional facility not less than three nor more than 10 years.
+66 (k) For purposes of this section, the term "vehicle" includes any motor vehicle, motorcycle, 67 motorboat, all-terrain vehicle, or snowmobile as those terms are defined in §17A-1-1 of this code, 68 whether or not it is being operated on a public highway at the time and whether or not it is licensed 69 by the state.
+70 (I) For purposes of this section, the terms "flee", "fleeing", and "flight" do not include a 71 person(s reasonable attempt to travel to a safe place, allowing the pursuing law-enforcement 72 officer to maintain appropriate surveillance, for the purpose of complying with the officer(s 73 direction to stop.
+74 (m) The revisions to subsections (e), (f), (g), and (h) of this section enacted during the 75 2010 regular legislative session shall be known as the Jerry Alan Jones Act.
+76 (n) (1) No person, with the intent to purposefully deprive another person of emergency 77 services, may interfere with or prevent another person from making an emergency 78 communication, which a reasonable person would consider necessary under the circumstances, 79 to law-enforcement, fire, or emergency medical service personnel.
+80 (2) For the purpose of this subsection, the term "interfere with or prevent" includes, but is 81 not limited to, seizing, concealing, obstructing access to or disabling or disconnecting a telephone, 82 telephone line, or equipment or other communication device.